Diversity flourishes at UBC: students from more than 160 countries make up our unique community!

 - Sign up for EIO’s monthly newsletter to learn about the latest updates and opportunities

-- Check out their events page (updated biweekly to monthly)
+- Check out their events page (updated on a biweekly to monthly basis)

 - Join diversity-related clubs on AMS CampusBase that interest you

-- Take a course in the fields of diversity appealing to you, e.g. Critical Studies in Sexuality (CSIS); Gender, Race, Sexuality & Social Justice (GRSJ); Religious Studies (RELG)
+- Take a course in the fields of diversity that appeal to you, e.g. Critical Studies in Sexuality (CSIS); Gender, Race, Sexuality & Social Justice (GRSJ); Religious Studies (RELG)

 Lastly, 3 things to remember